ELECTRIFICATION

 Santo António the unloading of bagged cement has now ceased.

-now by road.
+road.
 Tunes is a good place for a couple of hours of train

 watching.
 Unfortunately the brick siding is not in regular use,